This post contains affiliate links. See our affiliate disclosure.

 The Fundamentals of Engineering (FE) Civil exam is the most popular FE discipline—and for good reason.
 Civil engineering touches nearly every aspect of the built environment, from highways and bridges to water systems and foundations.
 Whether you just finished your degree or have been working in the field for years, passing the FE exam is the essential first step toward earning your Professional Engineer (PE) license.
-This guide breaks down everything you need to know—from the full list of exam topics to a week-by-week study plan that works.
+Based on analysis of exam specifications and feedback from engineers who have passed, this guide breaks down everything you need to know—from the full list of exam topics to a week-by-week study plan that works.

 What Is the FE Exam and Why Does It Matter?